nkorsakov-tw/qa.md/test-plan.md

 ## Structure

-The structure of this Test Plan mainly is divided into two parts: "Test cases" and "Scenarious".
+The structure of this Test Plan mainly is divided into two parts: "Test cases" and "Scenarios".

 - The "Test cases" assume that you need from time to time ensure that the system works as expected and we have no serious issues in our software.
 So, all common operations in the Back Office and POS should be covered by following these described steps.
 When you work with "Test cases" you must *follow these steps* and may make something over to find an error.

-- The "Scenarious" section assumes that the tester composes some rare scenarious to prevent the appearance of the issues, questions, bags which should be then resolved and explained.
-Based on some scenarious which sometimes help to find the mistake, you can try various approaches to detect an error which isn't obvious and eye-catching.
+- The "Scenarios" section assumes that the tester composes some rare scenarios to prevent the appearance of the issues, questions, bags which should be then resolved and explained.
+Based on some scenarios which sometimes help to find the mistake, you can try various approaches to detect an error which isn't obvious and eye-catching.
 When working with the 'Scenarios,' you don't need to follow the provided steps and examples exactly as they are described.
 Your goal should be to identify potential mistakes.
 Use your imagination to build upon the given examples and create new scenarios.

 The good example of such kind of scenario is the ["Edge case"](https://en.wikipedia.org/wiki/Edge_case).
 The essence of this scenario consists in the approach to the testing when you touch the extreme values of the parametres.
 This approach can be really effective to find the sections in the software product where the objective limits and restrictions take a place but didn't established in the product.
 This circumstance can be a potencial trouble for clients.